Setting Healthy Boundaries:

 flexible.
 They give support and accept it.
 They respect their

-their separateness.
-They are responsible for their own happiness and
+clear about their separateness.
+They are responsible for their own

-allow others to be responsible for their happiness.
-They are assertive
+happiness and allow others to be responsible for their happiness.
+They

-and respectful of the rights of others to
+are assertive and respectful of the rights of others to be assertive.

-mistakes without damaging their self-esteem, and have an internal sense of
+able to make mistakes without damaging their self-esteem, and have an

-personal identity.
+internal sense of personal identity.
 They respect diversity.
-Those with healthy
+Those with

-boundaries are comfortable with themselves, and make others comfortable
+healthy boundaries are comfortable with themselves, and make others

-around them.
-They live in houses with fences and gates that
+comfortable around them.
+They live in houses with fences and gates

 Learning to set healthy boundaries can feel

-may have learned to repress our anger or other painful emotions
+example, we may have learned to repress our anger or other painful

-because we would have been attacked and blamed for expressing the very
+emotions because we would have been attacked and blamed for expressing

-pain the abuse had caused.
-Thus, attempting to set healthy boundaries as
+the very pain the abuse had caused.
+Thus, attempting to set healthy

-an adult may initially be accompanied by anxiety, but we must learn to
+boundaries as an adult may initially be accompanied by anxiety, but we

-work through these conditioned fears, or we will never have healthy
+must learn to work through these conditioned fears, or we will never

-relationships.
-But this process of growth takes time,
+have healthy relationships.
+But this process of growth takes time, and

-and our motto should always be, "Progress not
+our motto should always be, "Progress not perfection."

 When you identify the need to set a boundary, do